Cabji/steelCalc/README.md

 # Current Aims

 - Adjust UI expansion settings for
+  - Bar type wxChoice
-- labour calc text input widgets
+  - ✔️labour calc text input widgets
-- labour calc main heading satictext centering
+  - ✔️labour calc main heading satictext centering
-- Bar Type heading
+  - ✔️Bar Type heading
-- Make values from the calculator sections affect the results in the Processing section
+  - ✔️Make values from the calculator sections affect the results in the Processing section
 - When grid cell enters edit mode, select all text in the cell

 # Planned Features (Subject to Change)